julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 [Risk of COVID-19 variant importation – How useful are travel control measures?](https://doi.org/10.1016/j.idm.2021.06.006) Arino, Boëlle, Milliken & Portet. *Infectious Disease Modelling* **6**

+- Idea was to consider what happens when a new variant arrives in a situation where another variant is already circulating

 ---

 ![bg contain](https://raw.githubusercontent.com/julien-arino/3MC-course-epidemiological-modelling/main/FIGS/importation_model_2variants.jpg)